 How to Add Roman Numerals

-So how did they do all the mathematics needed to construct all their great buildings, collect taxes and make the complex calculations involved in creating the calendar?
+So how did they do all the mathematics needed to construct their great buildings, keep track of their armies, collect taxes and make the complex calculations involved in creating the calendar?

-The answer is the abacus shown on the desk at the beginning of this webquest.
-All calculations were done on the abacus and then roman numerals were used ONLY to record the totals.
+The answer was… they used the Roman Abacus.
+All calculations were done on this device and then Roman numerals were used to ONLY record the totals.

 Take me to the Roman Numbers Page